gdesrosiers/TEST-mass.gov-KB/content-types/events.md

----
-description: >-
-  Spread the word about your organization’s public events, course offerings, and meetings.
----

 # Events

-### Summary
+## Summary

 You can use the Event content type to spread the word about your organization’s public events.
 This resource will guide you through authoring Events and how to post them on associated pages.

-There are 2 kinds of Events: General Events and Public Meetings.
+There are 3 kinds of Events: General Events, Public Hearings, and Public Meetings.
 As its name suggests, the Public Meeting includes sections that let you tell users about opportunities for public testimony.

 You can post your Event to these content types: